hane-jun/aboutme/index.md

 - Managed and provided content for client leadership meetings and leading daily Stand-Ups for workstream
 - Conducts daily analysis using BI Tools to synthesize large, complex data sets for senior management to help optimize resources and appropriately allocate funds
 - Designed customization request from client while provided detailed instructions to off-shore testers
+- Review business process documents (BPD) for each module, and ensure each process is catalogued
+- Conducted analysis of budget allocation towards project timeline and available resources/head count